 Our research is focused on spatial proteomics and cell biology.
-At the interface between bioimaging, proteomics and cell biology are fundamental aspects of human cell biology assessed using state-of-the-art microscopy in a systematic and proteome-centric manner.
+At the interface between bioimaging and proteomics are fundamental aspects of human cell biology systematically assessed at a single cell level using an antibody-based approach.
 The aim is to understand how human proteins are distributed in time and space, how variations and deviations in localization can contribute to cell type specificity as well as disease.

-A part of our work is the creation of the Subcellular Protein Atlas as part of the Human Protein Atlas project, where the subcellular localization of all human proteins is being determined.
+A part of our work is the creation of the Cell Atlas, part of the Human Protein Atlas project, where the subcellular localization of all human proteins is being determined.

 Through various measures we try to engage a wider community in our work.
 For example through a Citizen Science project called “Project Discovery” for classification of protein patterns in microscope images, integrated into the massively multiplayer online Sci-Fi game Eve Online with over 300.000 participants, and through the Kaggle Challenge “Human Protein Atlas Image Classification Challenge”.